-Eric has three other albums that are currently out of print.
-Slow Moving Dog was acoustic funk album featuring Eric’s small 00 sized acoustic guitar, accompanied by upright base and drums.
+Skye also has four previous releases that are currently out of print.
+In 2011 Eric Skye also releases a performance DVD tittle On The Sonoma Coast.
+In 2010 Skye released Slow Moving Dog, an acoustic groove album featuring Eric’s small 00 sized acoustic guitar, accompanied by upright bass and drums.
 Eric first two records were solo steelstring acoustic jazz guitar.
-For Lulu – a collection of improvisational solo standards, plus a few well-received originals.
-Eric’s first album, Acoustic Jazz Guitar Solos, was singed to a small label and distributed throughout the United States, selling well, and receiving much airplay and critical acclaim.
+For Lulu was a collection of improvisational solo standards, plus a few well-received originals.
+Eric’s first album, Acoustic Jazz Guitar Solos, was signed to a jazz label and distributed throughout the United States, selling well, and receiving much airplay and critical acclaim.

 Eric Skye plays all over the United States in venues, house concerts, and workshops.
 For more info and a current listing of upcoming events, click below.

 Chances are good you have no shortage of books, YouTube pages bookmarked, pages of tablature and scale patterns.. but maybe have trouble just putting it all together into actual satisfying music making.
 In addition to always being happy to answer all questions about his approach to arranging, writing tunes, improvisation, theory and technique, gear, recording, etc, Eric also coaches students as an objective outside observer, with professional insight to help in establishing direction, goal-setting, structuring time..
 Always from the angle of simplifying, of working in a deeper, more undistracted and productive way.
 Always with the goal of getting just a little further down road to finding your own voice each day.